InputUsername/website/content/blog/masters-thesis.md

 After creating the catalog, I implemented rules in two popular IaC linters, [Checkov](https://checkov.io) and [TFLint](https://github.com/terraform-linters/tflint) to detect instances of several of the patterns and antipatterns, to hopefully help developers find out when they are writing cost-inefficient Terraform.
 The thesis was awarded a grade of 9.5/10, and I'm proud of the end result.
 You can read it [here](https://fse.studenttheses.ub.rug.nl/id/eprint/33811).

+Many thanks to my supervisors [Vasilios Andrikopoulos](https://vandriko.github.io) and [Daniel Feitosa](https://feitosa-daniel.github.io) for their guidance and collaboration.

 Finishing the thesis also means I've graduated (with honors) from my master's degree in Software Engineering and Distributed Systems.
 I'm excited to see what the future holds!